MORIC: CSI Delay-Doppler Decomposition for Robust Wi-Fi-based Human Activity Recognition: Method

 In multipath fading environments, the phase-derivative method for Doppler velocity estimation is often unreliable due to noise amplification and multipath interference.
 Differentiating the phase of \(h(s; \tau_i)\) amplifies noise and suffers from wrapping ambiguities caused by non-linear phase evolution, resulting in unstable velocity estimates.
 To address these issues and taking into account the angular distribution \(p_{\Omega}^{i}\), the power spectral density (PSD) has been shown to provide more accurate Doppler velocity estimates~\cite{gran2009adaptive}.
 PSD reveals Doppler shifts as spectral peaks in the frequency domain, effectively smoothing noise and avoiding phase discontinuities~\cite{narayanan2002doppler}.

 In this context, the autocorrelation of \(h(s; \tau_i)\), denoted by \(R_h(\tau_i, t)\), is defined as

 where \(\mathbb{E}(\cdot)\) denotes the expected value, and \(h^*\) is the complex conjugate of the channel \(h\).
-By substituting the expression for \(h(s; \tau_i)\), and assuming that \(\beta_0\) and \(\beta_i(\mathbf{r})\) are uncorrelated across directions, the PSD \(S(f; \tau_i)\) is obtained via the Wiener--Khinchin theorem as the Fourier transform of the autocorrelation function as follows
+By substituting the expression for \(h(s; \tau_i)\), and assuming the scattering gains \(\beta_i(\mathbf{r})\) are uncorrelated across directions, the PSD \(S(f; \tau_i)\) is obtained via the Wiener--Khinchin theorem as the Fourier transform of the autocorrelation function as follows

 This yields

 where $\mathbb{E}$ denotes the expected value, defined as